lsst/cp_pipe/doc/lsst.cp.pipe/constructing-calibrations.rst

 Single-date calibrations
 ------------------------

 Calibrations created as part of daily observations should be certified into a single collection per calibration type, with the validity range set to only include the day they were taken.
-This can be done using the `certify-calibrations </modules/lsst.daf.butler/scripts/butler.html#butler-certify-calibrations>`_ subcommand for ``butler``.
+This can be done using the `certify-calibrations <butler-certify-calibrations>`_ subcommand for ``butler``.

 .. code:: bash